Tarika Kenau

 Distinctive Features:

-Scars/Tattoos/Markings: Old injury scar on leg from training explosion
+Scars/Tattoos/Markings: Thin scar on left leg from training collapse; no imperial markings

 III.
 Personality & Traits